 These days, organizations are operated on the global level.
-That’s why virtual teams become a new norm.
+That’s why virtual teams have become a new norm.
 The research suggested that around 66% of companies that operated globally rely on virtual team management.
 Virtual teams help you meet the geographical expansion’s challenges, drive the demand for workplace flexibility and cost-saving.
 However, managing virtual teams is not a cakewalk.
 It is different from working in-house working environment.
 There are plenty of challenges to manage geographically dispersed teams that include language barriers, poor engagement, different time zones, and cultural differences.
 Most multi-national companies have no virtual team strategy and clear policies on managing a virtual team.
-Here are some useful tips for managers to manage virtual teams.
+Here are some useful tips for managers on how to manage virtual teams.
 Let’s get into it!

-How do you manage remote teams virtually
+How do you manage remote teams virtually?

 It sounds like a challenging task to manage remote teams virtually.
 But fortunately, it is not as difficult as it sounds.
 It can be a calk walk for managers when they use collaboration tools pair with virtual team management practices.
 Here’s what managers should do and get the most out of their virtual teams:

 - Remember time zone differences and treat them fairly.